Yann-CV/vintage-models/README.md

 - AlexNet (2012): AlexNet, designed by Alex Krizhevsky, Ilya Sutskever, and Geoffrey Hinton, was a milestone in the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) in 2012.
 It popularized the use of deep convolutional neural networks for image classification tasks.

-- Variational Autoencoder (VAE): VAEs, introduced for image generation by Kingma and Welling in 2013, are probabilistic generative models.
-VAEs learn a probabilistic mapping from the input space to a latent space, enabling the generation of new samples by sampling from the latent space.

 - Generative Adversarial Network (GAN): GANs, introduced by Ian Goodfellow and his colleagues in 2014, have become one of the most influential and popular models for image generation.